Skip To Content

 Tooling is a broad term for the mechanical components within a press that hold dies and help direct metal strips through the press.
 Plates, jigs, fixtures, and the actual dies are examples of tooling.

-When selecting a stamper for custom precision parts, you’ll need to determine if you will transfer your existing tooling (if available) or have your stamper make new ones.
+When selecting a stamper for custom precision parts, determine if you will transfer your existing tooling (if available) or have your stamper make new ones.
 While it may seem like an easy decision to use what you already have, an experienced stamper may be able to maximize efficiency and lower scrap rate when building a new tool.
-Another reason to consider having new tooling made is if your stamper provides lifetime maintenance for the tooling – it’s a service that’s worth seeking out for a long term investment.
-Read more about the decision to transfer tooling or have a new set made here.

 Does Part Design Matter?

 Yes!
-There’s always more than one way to design and manufacture a part in precision stamping.
 The goal in any stamping project for any application or industry must be maximum quality and efficiency.
 The stamper you choose and their manufacturing expertise can be the difference in the number of operations required, the failure rate of finished parts, and the ability to minimize scrap and/or rework.

 Read More About DFM Considerations Here.